Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Study of market properties

-There is cost recovery for a market participant, if their surplus is always non-negative.
-We can easily show that this is the case for the generators and loads\footnote{We prove cost recovery for loads and generators by formulating their individual surplus maximization problem and its dual problem and using the strong duality theorem.}.

-For a storage system, it is not relevant to ensure that the surplus is always non-negative.
-For example, the storage system could be only paying to charge in one market interval, to later discharge at a higher price and make a profit in a subsequent market interval.
-In this example, the surplus of the storage in the first market interval would be negative.
+There is cost recovery for a market participant, if their surplus is always non-negative\footnote{It is the case for the generators and loads, which can be formally shown by formulating their individual surplus maximization problem and its dual problem, and using the strong duality theorem, as in, e.g.,~\cite{Kazempour2018Stochastic}.}.
+For a storage system, however, it is not relevant to ensure that the surplus is \emph{always} non-negative.
+For example, the storage system could pay to charge in one market clearing, to later discharge at a higher price and make a profit in subsequent market clearings.
+In this example, the surplus of the storage in the first market clearing would be negative.
 Hence, we redefine cost recovery for a non-merchant storage system.

-\begin{definition}[Cycle and cost recovery for a non-merchant storage] We define a cycle as a group of consecutive market intervals for which the storage system is initially empty and finally returns to this same state.
-We say that there is cost recovery for a non-merchant storage system if its surplus over a cycle is non-negative. \end{definition}
+\begin{definition}[Cycle and cost recovery for non-merchant storage] We define a \emph{cycle} as a sequence of consecutive market clearings for which the storage system is initially empty and finally returns to this same state.
+We say that there is \emph{cost recovery for a non-merchant storage system} if its surplus over a cycle is always non-negative. \end{definition}

 For a non-merchant storage system, and for a fair comparison, it only makes sense to look at the surplus over a cycle.
 Otherwise, we need to know the value of the stored energy to include it, which is actually the complex problem that we are trying to solve here.